|Targeted News Service|

 However, problems may arise if students use these cards as debit or credit cards without first reading the fee schedule.
 Student account holders can be charged fees as high as

 Students should shop around off campus for a financial institution offering a debit card that offers the lowest interest rates and fees.
 Students may want to opt out of payment cards that their school issues to disburse college loan funds and select direct deposit or paper checks instead.
 These options may prove to be less expensive.

 "Just because the card is issued by the university, that does not mean it is the best deal for students," Commissioner Kobylowski said.
 "Students should shop around for the best rates and the best terms."

 Typically, renter's insurance is affordable and cost effective in making a renter whole in the event of a loss.
 Students should add up the replacement cost of all contents expected to be stored in their room or apartment and get a quote on how much it will cost to insure it.
 Unless a parent's policy covers these things while a student is away at college, they should consider renter's insurance.

 "Many students and their families simply overlook renter's insurance when the student moves into an apartment," said Commissioner Kobylowski.
 "But it is very important given that many students keep high-cost items such as laptops, televisions and musical instruments in their apartments that are obviously quite expensive to replace if damaged or stolen."

 Most students can remain covered by their parents' group health insurance policy until they reach age 26.
-If the health insurance policy is issued in New Jersey, State law allows young adults to remain covered by their parents' group policy until age 31.
+If the health insurance policy is issued in

 The cost of student health care plans has been increasing significantly.
 For that reason parents should review the cost and benefits carefully, particularly if they have access to employer-sponsored coverage